 PS That was 99 words.
 The 100th word is a one-word answer: Jesus.

-@like a child I go to mass every week with my wife who is Catholic…
+I go to mass every week with my wife who is Catholic…

 I NEVER take communion there